mathspp/mathspp/pages/02.blog/your-first-recurrent-neural-network/item.md

 # Reading the data in

-The data contain some names with accented letters and, for the sake of simplicity, we want to get rid of them, so we will use a function `unicode_to_ascii` that will convert a name string into a simple string that only contains ASCII characters.
+The data contain some names with accented letters and, for the sake of simplicity, we want to get rid of them.
+To that end, we will use a function `unicode_to_ascii` that will convert a name string into a simple string that only contains ASCII characters.
 This means, in particular, that the function `unicode_to_ascii` will remove accents of letters.

 Here are two examples: